- Glucose spikes, also known as blood sugar spikes, occur when you have more glucose in your bloodstream than your cells can take in for energy.

 In the short term, glucose spikes can cause hunger, cravings, feelings of fatigue, impact mood, and interfere with your sleep.
 While you’re likely to notice these effects as they're happening, there is impact behind the scenes, too.
 Glucose spikes can significantly impact the health of blood vessels and cells, with chronic spikes setting the stage for metabolic dysfunction.

-Elevated glucose increases your risk for developing insulin resistance and type 2 diabetes, causes inflammation, and impacts your blood vessels, which can lead to cardiovascular issues like heart disease.
-(3,4)
+Elevated glucose increases your risk for developing insulin resistance and type 2 diabetes, causes inflammation, and impacts your blood vessels, which can lead to cardiovascular issues like heart disease.3,4

 This is why it’s important to limit the number and size of glucose spikes that occur.
 Wearing a continuous glucose monitor like Lingo can help you learn about your glucose and track your spikes.
-Lingo provides real time data and coaching to help you understand how your habits impact your glucose and metabolic health.
+Lingo provides your own unique data to help you understand how your habits impact your glucose and metabolic health.
+Lingo can help you learn to limit the size and frequency of spikes and make changes to improve your overall metabolic wellbeing, which can lead to more energy, better sleep, less hunger and cravings, and increased focus.

 How to avoid a glucose spike